 - The Virtua Cop series offered bonus points for a "Justice Shot" if the player actually performed this trope on an enemy.

-- Perfect Dark for the Nintendo 64 allowed you to shoot guns out of people's hands.
+- This Nintendo 64 game allows you to shoot guns out of people's hands.
 You or the guard (if he hadn't surrendered or pulled a backup gun) could grab it and use it again.
 (Amusingly, guards only went for their own gun even if there were several more just like it lying around.)
 Remember that it uses the same engine as GoldenEye, where peoples' guns are part of their hitbox.
 Except for the mines.
 Explodarity ensues.

 - Gun lets you do this, but with auto-targeting it's a little difficult.
 It seems to occur somewhat randomly during Bullet Time, though.